 HWWN will provide refresher trainings and continuous mentoring on monitoring and evaluation to IAs to further strengthen the data collection, collation and analysis skills of these different implementing agencies.
 All IAs will be retrained on the use of the CSI to evaluate the needs, outcome/impact of the program on individual beneficiaries and communities as a whole.
 Efforts will be directed to quality assurance and service delivery improvement through regular field visits, mentoring, supportive supervision and charts review with immediate feedback on areas of weaknesses and follow- up planning plus supportive supervisory implementation of corrective measures to ensure all round quality.
+CONTRIBUTIONS TO OVERALL PROGRAM AREA the Nigerian National Plan of Action on OVC.

-This activity contributes to the USG's PEPFAR Strategy of providing care to OVC and is consistent with the Nigerian National Plan of Action on OVC.
+This activity contributes to the USG's PEPFAR Strategy of providing care to OVC and is consistent with